 , Merit Selection

 Recently, we reported that a debate was held in Minnesota about whether to change the way judges are selected.
 Now, we’re reading that similar debates are being held and questions raised about judicial selection in Tennessee, Virginia, and Wisconsin.
-While each of these states is different and has its own unique experiences in the judicial selection arena, the critical point is that the issue is being publicly discussed.
+While each of these states is different and has its own unique no prescription viagra experiences in the judicial selection arena, the critical point is that the issue is being publicly discussed.
 These discussions are important steps in the lengthy process of changing how judges are selected.
 It is essential that the public be engaged and have the opportunity to debate and discuss the issue.

 We know Pennsylvanians have strong views about how judges should be selected, and we also know that Pennsylvanians want the opportunity to decide if there is a better way to select judges than the current electoral process.
 Merit Selection bills are pending in both houses of the legislature, and it anticipated that the House Judiciary Committee will reschedule the public hearing that was initially scheduled for November.

 We hope that Pennsylvania will soon be talking about judicial selection as well.
 It is time.